This website uses the latest web technologies so it requires an up-to-date, fast browser! Please try Firefox or Chrome!

 Samantha Carriero.
 Sammy was raised in the depths of the our sport.
 She grew up learning and riding under the influences of her mother, Cyndi Mottolese and Professional equestrian trainer Linda Langmeier.
 Samantha started in the pony ring and as a junior showed in the equitation and jumpers.
 Recently Sam has been riding, exercising and traveling with Grand Prix horses out of a show barn in NY.
 “I had the opportunity to go over to Europe this past summer to groom and ride at the FEI level.
 I have been to shows up and down the east coast as well as spruce meadows.
 I have knowledge in most every aspect of the barn.
 From tacking up a horse to identifying where a horse is lame.
 I’m well equipped with professional knowledge – from head to toe.”
 Samantha has also proven to be an outstanding riding teacher.
 She works with the beginner rider up to the intermediate level.
 Sam’s upbeat personality and experience is an asset to our awesome training and grooming team already established at WAWF.

 Winky (named after Winky Wright)

-AKA “KP” or “Kitten Pants”.
+AKA “KP” or “Kitten Pantz”.
 He was adopted from our nearby neighbors at Folly Farm as a kitten.
 He has assumed the role of Office Assistant and can usually be found bathing or napping on the computer in the office.
-Otherwise he is helping our Chief of Security, Lane, with guarding the property.
+Otherwise he is on rodent control or playing with Poe.

-WAWF’s newest staff member.
-He is a nine year old English Setter inherited by Michele in the spring 2017.
-He shares several roles with the other farm animals including Office Assistant, Pest Control and Security.
+WAWF’s bird and squirrel patrol!
+Rusty is a 12 year old English Setter inherited by Michele in the spring 2017.
+He shares several roles with the other farm animals including Office Assistant,night check and Security.